abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 ### Overview

-We've seen how we can model and change database schema in Clojure application using Automigrate.
-With the library you can focus on domain part of the app and do not switch context on SQL.
-Automigrate is still evolving, but already with it you can manage tables, indexes, column-level constraints and enum types with full support of backward migrations.
-You always see the schema of the database in models, and you don't need to gather all changes across multiple SQL-migrations.
-That's how I see the main benefits of the tool and what I wanted to show in this brief introduction.
-Thank you for the attention, and I hope it was useful!
+Throughout this guide, we've explored how to model and modify a database schema within a Clojure application using Automigrate.
+This library allows developers to concentrate on the domain-specific aspects of their applications without the need to divert attention to SQL.
+While Automigrate is continually being developed and enhanced, it already offers capabilities for managing tables, indexes, column-level constraints, and enum types, including comprehensive support for backward migrations.
+One of the primary advantages of Automigrate is the visibility it provides into the database schema through models.

+This brief introduction aimed to highlight the main benefits of Automigrate and demonstrate its utility.
+Thank you for your attention, and I hope you found this guide informative!